ysoftwareab/yplatform/docs/how-to-release.md

 git commit -m "some changes"

 # create a clean (nuked) build
-# and bump the patch version and create a `git` tag via `npm version patch` e.g. v0.0.1
+# and bump the patch version
+# and create a `git` tag via `npm version patch` e.g. v0.0.1
-# NOTE: <make nuke all> is not needed, but it's consistent with the npm-publish-git flow
-make nuke all test version

-# push the v0.0.1 tag to the remote
+# and publish by pushing the v0.0.1 tag to the remote
+make release

 # this is then picked up by Travis CI, which will then publish the artifacts as a github release
-make publish
 ```

 Travis CI is then configured via `.travis.yml` with: